gemcLogo

-GEMC (GEant Monte-Carlo) is a simulation program built on Geant4 designed to leverage databases for modeling the passage of particles through matter.
+GEMC (GEant Monte-Carlo) leverages databases to create Geant4 systems to simulate the passage of particles through matter.
 Key features include:

-Typical usage: detector geometries and materials are loaded from various databases sources.
+Typical gemc usage: detectors are loaded from various databases sources.
 Particles are transported through materials by Geant4, hits are collected and digitized, and output(s) are created.
-Notice that GEMC users do not have to code the Geant4 simulation, but only the detector geometry and materials.

 Python API